syncapse-developers/syncapse-event-track/README.rst

 Event Track contains client-side JavaScript that enabled iframe Facebook Tabs to send data to the Syncapse Analytics Suite.

-Please see {@TODO link} for detailed documentation.
+Please see https://developers.synhq.com/docs-event-track/ for detailed documentation.

 Examples
 --------